Some things change and some stay the same…

 For our oldest, he had cut his hair very short in preparation to report.
 While walking down Main Street on I-Day Minus One a young man stuck his head out of the window of his car and yelled, “Plebe!” at the top of his lungs.
 Our son looked around and seeing that he was the only one to which that comment could apply simply looked at us in resignation saying, “And so it begins…” and kept walking.

-We arrived for I-Day early and were able to explore Downtown Annapolis.
+For our former Plebes, we arrived for I-Day a few days early and were able to explore Downtown Annapolis.
 We found it to be a quaint historic town with much to do and an endless array of good restaurants, art galleries, and shops that we vowed to try at one point or another over the years.
 Here is a growing list of our favorites to try as you travel to Annapolis for I-Day.
 It is a good idea to plan on having a good dinner the night before reporting just in case.

 I have more recommendations in my book, A USNA Mom’s Journal.
-Please do check beforehand to make sure that the restaurants are open and make sure to bring a mask – Annapolis has some pretty strict guidelines in place.
+Please do check beforehand to make sure that the restaurants are open and make sure to bring a mask – just in case!
 It is also a good idea to make reservations where available.
-To help determine what food option works for your schedule, I’ve divided up the Main Street Restaurants into categories.
-I am sure that you will find your own favorites to add to the list:
+To help determine what food option works for your schedule.
+I’ve divided up the Main Street Restaurants into categories and I am sure that you will find your own favorites to add to the list:

 Sit Down Restaurants